 In November 2017, we decided to find out.
-We signed up for their hosting service, purchased the least expensive plan, and even setup a test website you can view here.
+We signed up for their hosting service, purchased the least expensive plan, and even set up a test website.

 Then, we used Pingdom to track detailed performance stats like uptime and speed.
-You can also view those here, too.
+You can view those here.

-We’re going to get into the nitty-gritty, taking a deep dive into their plan features.
+We’re going to get into the nitty-gritty, take a deep dive into their plan features.

-Namecheap starts strong with a free domain name, migrations, and extra plan features like backups.
+Namecheap starts strong with a free domain name, speed, migrations, and extra plan features like backups.

 1. FREE Domain and Migration

-If you already have a website setup somewhere else, they’ll also help you migrate the service for free, too.
+If you already have a website set up somewhere else, they’ll also help you migrate the service for free.

 Kinda, sorta.
 We’ll come back to this in the Cons section below.

-Namecheap does offer a rock-solid money-back guarantee.
+Namecheap does offer a rock-solid 30-day money-back guarantee.
 You’ve got a full month to see if their service is right for you.
-Otherwise, it’s not too late to back out and try someone else.
+Otherwise, it’s not too late to back out and try something else.